yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The AssetEntries_AssetCategories table and its corresponding code have been removed from the portal
+### Removed the AssetEntries_AssetCategories Table and Corresponding Code
 - **Date:** 2020-Oct-16
 - **JIRA Ticket:** [LPS-89065](https://issues.liferay.com/browse/LPS-89065)

 #### What changed?

-AssetEntries_AssetCategories and its corresponding code have been removed from the portal.
-In 7.2, this mapping table and the corresponding interface were replaced by the table AssetEntryAssetCategoryRel and the service AssetEntryAssetCategoryRelLocalService.
+The `AssetEntries_AssetCategories` mapping table and its corresponding code have been removed.

 #### Who is affected?

-This affects any content or code that relies on calling the old interfaces for the AssetEntries_AssetCategories relationship, through the AssetEntryLocalService and AssetCategoryLocalService.
+This affects you if you use `AssetEntryLocalService` and `AssetCategoryLocalService` to operate on relationships between asset entries and asset categories.

 #### How should I update my code?

-Use the new methods in AssetEntryAssetCategoryRelLocalService to retrieve the same data as before.
-The method signatures haven't changed; they have just been relocated to a different service.
+Use the new methods in `AssetEntryAssetCategoryRelLocalService`.
+Note, that the method signatures are the same as they were in `AssetEntryAssetCategoryRelLocalService`.

 #### Why was this change made?

-This change was made due to changes resulting from [LPS-76488](https://issues.liferay.com/browse/LPS-76488), which let developers control the order of a list of assets for a given category.
+This change removes an unnecessary table and corresponding code.

-The breaking changes regarding the service replacement were notified on 2019-Sep-11, this would be the final step to removing the table.
+It is a followup step to the [Liferay AssetEntries_AssetCategories Is No Longer Used](https://learn.liferay.com/dxp/latest/en/liferay-internals/reference/7-2-breaking-changes.html#liferay-assetentries-assetcategories-is-no-longer-used) 7.2 breaking change where the table was replaced by the `AssetEntryAssetCategoryRel` table and the corresponding interfaces in `AssetEntryLocalService` and `AssetCategoryLocalService` were moved into `AssetEntryAssetCategoryRelLocalService`.

 ---------------------------------------